 This is what you need to know about Groundhog removal

 The groundhog, also known as the woodchuck, is one of 14 species of marmot (the squirrel family).
 In simple terms, a groundhog is a giant squirrel.
 They are excellent burrowers thanks to their powerful feet and curved claws.
-They use their burrows for general living, hibernating and raising their young.
-A typical groundhog burrow may have two entrances, and even up to five; they can dig tunnels anywhere from 8-70 feet.
+Their burrows are used for general living, hibernating, and raising their young.
+A typical groundhog burrow has two to five entrances.
+Moreover, their tunnels range anywhere from eight to seventy feet.

 Groundhogs are known carriers of the Rabies Disease, which is transferable to both humans and pets.
-Groundhogs are considered nuisance animals-pests.
+Additionally, groundhogs are nuisance animals-pests.
 During the spring and summer, they are found in homes.
 They retreat into their burrows for hibernating during winter months.

 Damage caused by groundhogs

-When groundhogs start digging around a property, it can create a problem.
-Much of the damage groundhogs cause is from their burrowing, leading to cave-ins.
+When groundhogs dig within a property, it creates a few problems.
+Burrowing leads to cave-ins which creates significant damage.
 Common complaints include burrows under decking, under sheds, or next to a structure.
-If the tunnel falls under a driveway or foundation, it can create a serious, and expensive problem.
-They can also present a trip hazard if their burrow is not filled in.
+When tunneling is under a driveway or foundation, it is a serious and expensive complication.
+Burrows also present a trip hazard if it’s not filled in.

-Woodchucks are often considered pests due to the damage caused to plants.
-Woodchucks need to eat a lot of plants.
+Furthermore, woodchucks are pests due to plant damage; they eat a lot of plants.
 Their time is spent foraging, including crops or other plant life in your backyard.

 How groundhog removal works

 In many instances, we install hardware cloth to prevent groundhogs from creating burrows under decks and sheds.

 Serving Central PA

 Backyard Wildlife Solutions serves a wide area in central Pennsylvania, including: Lancaster, Lititz, Ephrata, Hershey, and Hummelstown.

 Backyard Wildlife Solutions is a registered member of the National Wildlife Control Operators Association.
-Undergoing regular training BWS uses humane, approved traps and techniques when removing bats from residential and commercial properties.
+Undergoing regular training, BWS uses humane, approved traps and techniques when removing groundhogs from residential and commercial properties.